Qudos Bank

 Bank Australia Limited, trading as Qudos Bank, is an Australian mutual bank that provides retail banking products and services, including home loans, personal loans, car loans, credit cards, savings, financial planning assistance, and foreign exchange.

-Bank Australia Limited is an unlisted public company owned by our customer-members and governed by a Board of Directors.
+Bank Australia Limited is an unlisted public company owned by its customer-members and governed by a Board of Directors.
 It operates 15 branches across New South Wales, Victoria, Queensland, and the ACT.
 As of October 2020, Qudos Bank had a market share of 0.2% of household lending balances and 0.3% of household deposit balances.

 History

 Early history

 On 19 August 1959, a group of 14 Sydney-based Qantas employees met and resolved to lodge an application to register the Qantas Staff Co-operative Credit Union Limited.
 The organisation received its registration as a credit union on 10 September 1959 and began operating on 1 November of the same year.

 Membership was initially restricted to Qantas employees based in Sydney, although by 1964 employees of British Airways and Air New Zealand were permitted to join.
 In 1963, the credit union claimed that 20% of Australian-based Qantas staff were members, which was claimed to have increased to 50% by 1969 and 90% by 1980.
 In 1970, the word "co-operative" was removed from the name of the organisation.